automl/pynisher/README.md

 | Windows | :heavy_check_mark: | :heavy_check_mark: (1.) | :heavy_check_mark: (1.) | :x:  (3.)          |
 | Mac     | :heavy_check_mark: | :heavy_check_mark:      | :x: (2.)                | :x:  (3.)          |

 1. Limiting memory and cputime on Windows is done with the library `pywin32`.
-There seems to be installation issues when instead of using `conda install <x>`, you use `pip install <x>` inside a conda environment, specifically only with `Python 3.8` and `Python 3.9`.
+There seem to be installation issues when instead of using `conda install <x>`, you use `pip install <x>` inside a conda environment, specifically only with `Python 3.8` and `Python 3.9`.
 The workaround is to instead install `pywin32` with conda, which can be done with